thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 To announce a child-devices configuration management capability child-device provisioning as described in [child-device reference documentation](child-devices.md#1-child-device-provisioning) is used.

 The `capability specific JSON object` for `c8y_configuration_plugin` contains all configurations the external device provides.
-Thereby each configuration appears with a `type` and with an optional field `path`.
+Thereby each configuration appears with a `type`.

 The MQTT message is as below: